-Materials and Methods: The experiment was performed on 13-year-old grapes cv.
-Shahroodi cultivated with the space of 2m × 2m and head-training system in Shahrood County, Semnan province, in 2014.
-A number of 60 grapevines uniform in age and growth characteristics were selected.
-Salicylic acid solution was prepared at concentrations of 0 (control), 1, 2, 3 mM by dissolving in ethanol and a few drops of Tween 20 for better penetration.
-The prepared solution was sprayed two weeks after the fruit set stage (when berries were at pea-sized stage with the diameter of 4 to 5 mm).
-The experimental design used in in this experiment was a randomized complete block design with three replications.
+The present study was conducted in 2014 on 13-year-old Shahroodi grapes that were grown using a head-training system with a spacing of 2m × 2m in "Shahrood" County, Semnan Province.
+A total of 60 grapevines with uniform age and growth characteristics were selected for the experiment.
+Salicylic acid was obtained from Merck and solutions were prepared using a small amount of organic solvent and surfactant to reduce the surface tension of the solutions.
+For the purpose, the Salicylic acid powder was dissolved in a few drops of ethanol and a few drops of Tween 20 for improving solution penetration to the plants, The solution was prepared at concentrations of 0 (control), 1, 2, 3 mM.
+Then the plants were sprayed two weeks after the fruit set stage (when berries were at the pea-sized stage with a diameter of 4 to 5 mm).
+The experimental design used in this experiment was a randomized complete block design (RCBD) with three replications.
 After harvesting and transporting of fruits to the laboratory, different characteristics were measured:

-Results: As the results obtained from analysis of variance showed, application of salicylic acid caused significant differences in the measured characteristics, so that the use of this compound resulted in the improvement of physical and biochemical quality of the treated clusters.Comparison of treatments means showed that using 2 mM salicylic acid brought about a significant effect on the amount of chlorophyll (a, b and total) and carotenoids compared to other treatments, especially control.
-Salicylic acid application caused a reduction in pH and soluble solids, and increase in firmness, 100-berry weight and yield.
-Furthermore, salicylic acid treatments enhanced significantly organic acids and reduced reducing sugars, so that the maximum amount of tartaric acid in fruits was obtained in the treatment containing 2 mM salicylic acid with an average of 0.66; while the lowest amount of tartaric acid was related to the control treatment with an average of 0.52, indicating the reduction of transpiration and consumption of organic acids in the mentioned treatment.
-The greatest and lowest amounts of reducing sugars were observed in control (14%/74) and the treatment of 2 mM salicylic acid (13%/60), respectively.
+The results of the data analysis of variance showed that the application of salicylic acid resulted in significant differences in the measured characteristics.
+Therefore, the use of this compound improved the physical and biochemical quality of the treated grape clusters.Comparison of treatments means showed that using 2 mM salicylic acid brought about a significant effect on the amount of chlorophyll (a, b and total) and carotenoids compared to other treatments, especially control.
+Salicylic acid application caused a reduction in pH and soluble solids, and an increase in firmness, 100-berry weight and yield.
+The results of the study indicated a significant increase in organic acids and a decrease in reducing sugars in the grape clusters treated with salicylic acid.
+The highest amount of tartaric acid was found in the treatment with 2 mM salicylic acid, with an average of 0.66, while the control treatment had the lowest amount of tartaric acid, with an average of 0.52.
+This suggests that the use of salicylic acid led to a reduction in transpiration and consumption of organic acids.
+In terms of reducing sugars, the highest and lowest amounts were observed in the control treatment (14%/74) and the treatment with 2 mM salicylic acid (13%/60), respectively.
 Increasing the concentration of salicylic acid up to 2 mM resulted in the enhancement of anthocyanins and phenolic compounds contents, but higher concentrations (more than 2 mM) reduced the amounts of these compounds in treated fruits.

 Pre-harvest use of salicylic acid could have a positive effect on the improvement of qualitative and quantitative characteristics of grape cv.
 Shahroodi.
 However, further comprehensive studies are needed to be conducted to recommend this compound to the growers of fruit trees.